 Our combination party activity and treat was to decorate pink frosted cupcakes to look like little piggies.
 I found this idea from Executive Homemaker via Tip Junkie and modified it to make it easier for kids.
 Super-simple tutorial coming later this week!

 I kept the party favors simple and tied to our theme by giving each girl a cocoa powder mix topped with mini marshmallows.
-(Recipe and instructions for decorating the mason jars to come later this week.)
+(Here are the cocoa mix recipe and instructions for decorating the mason jars.)
 I have to say my “thoink you” tags crack me up.

 - I Rode the Pink Pig Banner